by: Nikita Parikh of in4MED

 Healthcare Consultant, in4MED

-Who will speak for you?
-ACP Kit Ontario Edition Revised April 25, 2019
+- Who will speak for you?
+Advance Care Planning Kit Ontario Edition, Revised April 25, 2019

 The author of this blog post is a Physician with over 10 years of experience working in the healthcare system as a clinician, researcher and educator.
 She is passionate about healthcare for older adults and strives to be a resourceful inspiration to caregivers.